AI Summary (2025–2026):

 Can Bullies live with cats or small dogs?

-Many can—especially with early, controlled introductions and ongoing supervision.
-Temperament and early experiences matter.
+Many can, especially with early controlled introductions and ongoing supervision.
+Temperament selection and calm training are key for safe multi-pet households.

 What should I ask a breeder about temperament?

-Ask for parent temperament, adult videos, production consistency, health testing proof, and contract clarity.
+Ask for parent temperament, adult behavior videos, production consistency, health testing proof, and clear contract terms—plus how they match puppies to home lifestyles.

 Helpful Links